StephenWist/arch-demo/README.txt

-Containerized nginx running Postgres and a reverse proxy to gunicorn hosting Django. ʕ•ᴥ•ʔ
+Minimal example of a containerized app nginx running Postgres and a reverse proxy to gunicorn hosting Django. ʕ•ᴥ•ʔ